-The 85th Texas Legislature enacted sweeping annexation reforms in 2017 when it passed the Texas Annexation Right to Vote Act (TARVA).
-Among other things, TARVA prohibits certain cities from annexing property owners who reside in the extraterritorial jurisdiction without their consent.
+The 85th Texas Legislature's successful passage of Senate Bill 6 during the first called special session launched the most significant annexation reform seen in the Lone Star State for many years.
+Among other things, the Texas Annexation Right to Vote Act (TARVA) prohibits certain cities from annexing property owners who reside in an extraterritorial jurisdiction without their consent.
 In place of the practice, lawmakers created a new system that requires affected cities to hold an election on the question of annexation.